-- O A bachelor's degree from an accredited institution of postsecondary education (listed by The Council for Higher Education Accreditation) is required for enrollment.
-At least 3⁄4 of a bachelor's degree is required before beginning the application process. - o GPA of at least 2.5 on a 4.0 scale (undergraduate as well as advanced studies). - o English proficiency.
-Those for whom English is not the first language must provide evidence of reading, listening, and writing proficiency as measured by the Test of English as a Foreign Language. - O Appropriate gifts and graces for the educational program, especially for professional programs of study.
+- A bachelor's degree from an accredited institution of postsecondary education (listed by The Council for Higher Education Accreditation) is required for enrollment.
+At least /4 of a bachelor's degree is required before beginning the application process. - GPA of at least 2.5 on a 4.0 scale (undergraduate as well as advanced studies). - English proficiency.
+Those for whom English is not the first language must provide evidence of reading, listening, and writing proficiency as measured by the Test of English as a Foreign Language (TOEFL). - Appropriate gifts and graces for the educational program, especially for professional programs of study, as demonstrated by experiences, references, and written statements provided, as well as interviews given through the application process.
 The seminary reserves the right to determine, in its sole judgment, whether an applicant exhibits gifts and graces for ministry and is a suitable candidate for a specific academic program or for the vocation which an academic program represents.